Dragon Friends

-Dragon Friends is a 2013 mobile game developed by InnoSpark and published by NHN, companies based in Seoul, South Korea.
+Dragon Friends was a 2013 mobile game developed by InnoSpark and published by NHN, companies based in Seoul, South Korea.
 The game was released for Android and iOS platforms on 2013, and serviced through NHN platform.
 The game is currently discontinued.

 Game Contents

-Basically, Dragon Friends is a farming game in which users should plant crops, and nurture characters to develop their towns and earn more diverse characters.
+Dragon Friends is a farming game in which players plant crops, and nurture characters to develop their towns and earn diverse characters.
 Dragons are the main characters of the game, and users can breed, nurture, and evolve Dragons and other characters.

 Characters

 Dragons

 Dragons, the main character of Dragon Friends are the most important contents of the game and are divided into 7 basic characteristics.

-By breeding different types, players can get new types of Dragons:

-"Tree", "Land", "Fire", "Lightning", "Ice", "Wind", and "Water".
+By breeding different types, players can get new types of Dragons: "Tree", "Land", "Fire", "Lightning", "Ice", "Wind", and "Water".
 These 7 characteristics are also divided into 4 levels.

 Animals

 Sheep, Puppies, Cats, Cows, Pigs, and Donkeys are animal characters that help users earn money for the gameplay.